richardjlyon/richardlyon-210131/content/essays/uk-rejected-lockdown.md

 date: 2021-02-04T06:20:05Z
 topics: ["COVID-19"]
 title: "What might have been"
 summary: The UK's pandemic preparedness strategy rejected lockdowns.
-Government says lockdown kills more people than COVID-19.
+Government estimates they kill more people than COVID-19.
 What went wrong?
 tags:
 draft: false
 ---